Skip to main content

 • + Accept that you will have bad days.
 And good days.
 And days that are both.
 That is grief.

-• + Seek professional help if you need it.
+• + Ask for professional help if you need it.
 Counselling is not a sign of weakness.
-It is a tool.
+It is practical support, like any other.

 Where to find support